P4NDAzzGaming/esx_speedcamera/README.md

 * Sound when getting caught.
 * Settings in client.lua where you can modify the script.
 * Optional to use ESX_BILLING, as default it's active, change it in the settings in client.lua to your own preferences.
+* Police will be alarmed if someone pass any camera above 150 KMH, it's configurable but as default it's 150 KMH.

 Installation:
 1. Extract esx_speecamera.rar into your resource folder.